A NSW Government website - NSW Marine Estate

 This can degrade the health of waterways and significantly impact aquatic environments and habitats.

-DPE has developed a set of standard conditions of development consent.
-Councils can also access these conditions in the planning portal.
+Department of Planning, Housing and Infrastructure - Planning has developed a set of standard conditions of development consent (which councils can also access in the planning portal).

-Councils can use these conditions when issuing development consents to ensure development manages erosion and sediment while construction is underway.
+Councils can use these conditions in development approvals to ensure development complies while construction is underway.

 The standard conditions bring greater consistency for controlling runoff on building sites in NSW.